Reviewed by: Karl Koenig, MD, FAOA, FAAOS, FAAHKS

-“To me,” he says through the friendly smile that is a nearly constant part of his expression, “there’s just no question.
+“To me,” says Dr. Koenig through the friendly smile that is a nearly constant part of his expression, “there’s just no question.
 When it is the right patient in the right situation at the right time, joint replacement surgery is the best thing you can do to improve someone’s quality of life.
 And for me, as a surgeon, nothing feels better than watching a patient comfortably walk away after their last visit.
 I get a lot of hugs.

-Because cartilage does not have pain receptors, the mechanism that wears it out is often painless until the late stages.The pain really occurs in the tissues and bones that surround a joint.
+Because cartilage does not have pain receptors, the mechanism that wears it out is often painless until the late stages.
+Pain is felt in the tissues and bones that surround a joint.
 A person may not even be aware that their cartilage is wearing out until it wears through and bone begins pressing against pain receptor-rich bone.
-When the pain fibers inside bone and soft tissue fire, they start a reaction that releases inflammatory cytokines into the joint fluid, which signal to other cells to release more inflammatory cells, setting up a vicious cycle.
+When the pain fibers inside bone and soft tissue fire, they start a reaction that releases inflammatory cytokines into the joint fluid, which signal other cells to release more inflammatory cells, setting up a vicious cycle.

 As Dr. Koenig explains, it is this involvement of soft tissue and nerves that can make a change of seasons from warm and dry to cool and damp aggravate joint pain.
-Though clinicians do not fully understand why, there are indications that changes in barometric pressure leads to swelling in muscles, tendons and ligaments.
+Though clinicians do not fully understand why, there are indications that changes in barometric pressure leads to swelling in muscles, tendons, and ligaments.
 And, apparently confirming what might have once sounded like an old superstition, in 2014 a large survey study asked over 700 patients if they could feel weather-related changes in their joints.
 Over two-thirds of them reported that they could, and, more to the point, they said that their pain got worse as fall and winter approached.